All-Open/el8-lab/docs/setup/getting-started.md

 Welcome to All Open Enterprise Linux 8 Labs!
 If you have not already, read [langing page](/) first.

 All Open Labs are distributed as a single RPM package that works on any `Enterprise Linux 8`.
-The most popular choices are `Red Hat Enterprise Linux 8` and `CentOS 8` but everything should work on any derived distribution.
+The most popular choices are `Red Hat Enterprise Linux 8` (`RHEL 8`), `CentOS 8` and `Oracle Linux 8` (`OL 8`) but everything should work on any derived distribution.
 To make it easier, I often call them `Enteprise Linux 8` or `EL 8` in short.

 ## Understading Lab Ecosystem